I have studied crystal healing for many years and have studied and been attuned to reiki levels one, two, and masters.

 The horned god is a deity found in Wicca and some other pagan traditions that represents the male aspect.
-Generally, he is considered to be associated with nature, wilderness, sexuality, hunting, and the life cycle.
-The horned god may be given various names and depicted differently depending on the tradition but he is always shown as having either antlers or horns on his head.
-He is sometimes shown as having the head of a beast such as a goat or deer.
+Generally, he is considered to be associated with nature, wilderness, sexuality, hunting and the life cycle.
+The horned god may be given various names and depicted differently depending on the tradition, but he is always shown as having either antlers or horns on his head.
+He is sometimes shown as having the head of a beast such as a goat or a deer.

 The horned god can be called upon in magic and spiritual work concerning fertility, sexuality, courage, strength, and any time that a masculine energy is needed.